avnet-iotconnect/meta-iotconnect-docs/QuickStart/RZBoardV2L.md

 > Depending on PC permission, the flash process might fail at the verification step.
 You can safely ignore this message.

-# 6. Download and Setup the Flash Utility
+# 6. Download and Configure the Flash Utility
-The Flash Utility will be used to setup the bootloader on the board
+The Flash Utility will be used to setup the bootloader on the board:
 1. Navigate the project directory `C:\Renesas\RZboardV2L\`
 2. Right-Click and select "Open Git Bash here"
 3. Clone the latest flash utility from GitHub: